-The RAPTOR is an albino leopard gecko with red eyes and an orange body.
+The RAPTOR is an albino leopard gecko with red eyes and a yellowish-orange body.
 RAPTOR morphs will have no black spots and are considered combination morphs.

 The Halloween Mask morph has bold head patterns.
 Their patterns and traits will continue to develop as they mature into adults.

 As the name suggests, the Lavender morph describes any leopard gecko with the light violet or lavender color on it.
 Many geckos lose their lavender coloration as they get older which can make breeding for this morph very difficult.